 Try designing your space with these dedicated areas in mind:

 - Welcome & Attraction Zone: This is your high-energy frontline, right at the entrance.
-It is the perfect spot for your most compelling visual or an interactive hook, like an AI photo booth that turns attendee ideas into unique images.
-Nothing draws a crowd like something new and exciting.
+The perfect spot for your most compelling interactive hook — like an AI photo booth that turns attendee ideas into unique branded images.
+Nothing draws a crowd like something genuinely new.

 - Engagement & Demo Stations: This is where people get hands-on with your products or watch live demos.
 Keep these areas open and accessible, with staff ready to jump in and answer questions.